vsrinivas/fuchsia/src/connectivity/network/netstack3/docs/HACKING.md

 ## Running

 Once you've done this setup, the netstack should be set up.
-You can run fuchsia however you normally would, then use `net_cli` to set up the interface:
+You can run fuchsia however you normally would, then use `net` to set up the interface:

 ```
-net_cli if add /dev/class/ethernet/000
+net if add /dev/class/ethernet/000
-net_cli if addr add 1 192.168.1.39 24
+net if addr add 1 192.168.1.39 24
-net_cli fwd add-device 1 192.168.1.0 24
+net fwd add-device 1 192.168.1.0 24
 ```

 Once you've done this, you can check that Netstack3 is reachable by pinging it